kr-aditya18/medibuddy-practice/README.md

 # Medicine Search

-This is my submission for the MediBuddy machine coding round.
-It's a small React app where you can search for a medicine and see its details, using the FDA drug label API.
+My submission for the MediBuddy machine coding round.
+Search a medicine, see its details, using the FDA drug label API.

 ## Running it